 Continue reading Office of the Minister of Science meets with researchers who use neutron beams

 Perhaps the most informative coverage of the Canadian Neutron Initiative to date:

 Chalk River reactor closure threatens to scatter research community: With the shut-down scheduled for March, a group of researchers is lobbying the government to fund foreign facilities, or risk losing local expertise.
 Continue reading University Affairs covers the CNI

 The House of Commons Standing Committee on Finance (FINA) has recommended the Government of Canada to “implement the Canadian Neutron Initiative, upgrade and fully utilize the McMaster nuclear reactor, and facilitate international nuclear research partnerships,” in its December 8, 2017 report, Continue reading Parliamentary Committee Asks the Government to implement the Canadian Neutron Initiative

 Canadian scientists talk opportunities for cooperation with the European Spallation Source.

 “We put together a delegation of scientists that represent a wide range of priority science research areas for Canada, including energy, health, advanced manufacturing, and quantum materials,” says Harroun.
-“We also shared with ESS our initiative to establish a new national program for materials research using neutron beams ahead of the imminent closureof the NRU [National Research Universal] reactor in Chalk River, Ontario.”
+Continue reading Canadian scientists visit the European Spallation Source

 Why Canada must not be shut out of the neutron technology it invented